center-for-threat-informed-defense/attack-workbench-frontend/docs/collections.md

 Collections by design reference a specific version of each object they contain.
 Conceptually, the object as a whole is not part of the collection; the collection instead contains the object as it was recorded at a specific moment in time.
 Oftentimes sequential versions of a collection will include updated versions of the contained objects in addition to new objects.
 This can be used to track the evolution of a dataset over time.

 ### Collection Properties
 Collections are represented in STIX using the `x-mitre-collection` type, described below.
-This collection defining object should typically be provided alongside the contents of the collection within a STIX bundle or TAXII collection.
+This collection object should typically be provided alongside the contents of the collection within a STIX bundle.
+Only one `x-mitre-collection` object should be included in a given STIX bundle. <!-- or TAXII collection.-->

 | Property Name | Data Type | Details |
 |:--------------|:----------|:--------|